 Bright green

-Recently watered – roots fully hydrated
+Recently watered – roots fully hydrated, no action needed

 Do not water